 - March 2019 - ABSIA sends a delegate to the 11th OpenPEPPOL General Assembly in Belgium alongside the Australian and New Zealand governments.

-January 2019 - ABSIA representative attends the official launch of Singapore's Peppol e-invoicing network and participates in the IMDA training workshop for software developers.
+- January 2019 - ABSIA representative attends the official launch of Singapore's Peppol e-invoicing network and participates in the IMDA training workshop for software developers.

-- December 2018 - ABSIA represents the software industry at the Trans Tasman Ministerial Roundtable on e-invoicing in Sydney - and recommends that the Trans Tasman Working Group re-examines the Peppol standard.
+- December 2018 - ABSIA represents the software industry at the Trans-Tasman Ministerial Roundtable on e-invoicing in Sydney - and recommends that the Trans Tasman Working Group re-examines the Peppol standard.

-- October 2018 - ABSIA hosts an international conference on e-Invoicing for software developers in Melbourne.
+- October 2018 - ABSIA hosts an international conference on e-invoicing for software developers in Melbourne.
 Members and software developers from across the Asia Pacific attend.
 Presenters include Australian Federal and State governments, the New Zealand government and the Infocomm Media Development Authority in Singapore.

-- October 2018 - ABSIA prepares a submission for Treasury representing the considered views of the software industry on the governance model and approach for Trans Tasman e-Invoicing.
+- October 2018 - ABSIA prepares a submission for Treasury representing the considered views of the software industry on the governance model and approach for Trans-Tasman e-invoicing.

 - February 2017 - ABSIA chairs the Governance Working Group for the Digital Business Council on e-invoicing.
 ABSIA is also represented on the Technical Working Group, DCL Working Group and Semantic Working Group.

-- October 2016 - ABSIA members (Squirrel Street and Ozedi) demonstrate the interoperability of the Digital Capability Locator using the draft Australian DBC e-invoicing standards at the ABSIA
+- October 2016 - ABSIA members (Squirrel Street and Ozedi) demonstrate the interoperability of the Digital Capability Locator using the draft Australian DBC e-invoicing standards at the ABSIA annual conference.

 - September 2016 - ABSIA stands up a prototype Digital Capability Locator (DCL) for members and developers for testing purposes.